 - Give your droplet a good name.

 Open DigitalOcean dashboard, Click new and create a server instance.
 DigitalOcean sends an email with the server IP address and password to log in as root.
 While Vultr shows this information on their website dashboard.

 Skip This if you installed one-click CyberPanel with 1-click DigitalOcean or Vultr Marketplace (jump)

-CyberPanel Installation: If you did not installed CyberPanel with DigitalOcean marketplace or using any other VPS (Linode, Vultr), or don’t want to use DigitalOcean marketplace images you can manually install CyberPanel.
-A fresh Ubuntu or CentOS 8.x VPS server is required for that.
+CyberPanel Installation: If you did not install CyberPanel with DigitalOcean marketplace or using any other VPS (Linode, Vultr), or don’t want to use DigitalOcean marketplace images you can manually install CyberPanel.
+A fresh Ubuntu or CentOS 8 VPS server is required for that.

 Open an SSH connection using PUTTY or similar software and run.
 Type the IP address and select port 22.
 Now click on open.
 If you don’t want to use any software, open Command Prompt in Windows 10 and type